The beginning of a new century marked the start of a new way of doing business on the timeshare resale market with the debut of BuyaTimeshare.com.

 The sales process was transformed into an online procedure where written sales contracts would be signed electronically by advertisers and downloaded from a web link.
 Owners purchasing an ad would provide credit card information through a secure online form, much the way they might purchase travel through a platform such as Expedia.
 This meant that our employees would never again take credit card information, which protects the consumer as well as the company.
 Captcha security was built into the online offer process, protecting our consumers from phishing scams and other potential data breaches.
 Our online security is second to none in the timeshare resale market.

-Today, we are a respected leader in our field and the only resale company in the world to be a member of the U.S.-based National Timeshare Owners Association and U.K.-based TATOC, the Timeshare Association – the two most prominent timeshare owners associations globally.
-We have been welcomed by the resort establishment as a Trustee Member of the American Resort Development Association (the industry’s largest trade association) and are members in good standing with the Canadian Resort Development Association and the Cooperative Association of Resort Exchangers.
+Today, we are a respected leader in our field and the only resale company in the world to be a member in good standing with the American Resort Development Association (the industry’s largest trade association), the Canadian Vacation Ownership Association and the Mexican Resort Development Association AMDETUR.